 The communities where children and families live, work and play largely determine their health outcomes.
 But historically, discriminatory housing policies have disenfranchised Black communities and created a foundation for inequities.

-In the 1930s, the government began the practice of “redlining,” where they mapped neighborhoods based on how secure they were to invest in and redlined the neighborhoods with the highest risk.
+In the 1930s, the federal government began the practice of “redlining,” where the Federal Housing Administration (FHA) mapped neighborhoods based on how secure they were to invest in and redlined Black neighborhoods as the "highest perceived risk."
 These redlined areas were predominantly occupied by Black families.
-Because redlined neighborhoods rarely qualified for federal housing assistance or local bank loans, they became underdeveloped in comparison to surrounding neighborhoods, creating a cycle that then deterred future investment.
+The FHA refused to secure mortgages in these redlined areas, leading to underdevelopment.
 And even though the practice was banned more than 50 years ago, its aftermath continues today: a recent study showed that 3 out of 4 once redlined communities still struggle economically, meaning these communities continue to have unequal access to resources that affect birth outcomes and overall health and well-being.

 Since the civil war, thousands of Black families have inherited property without a will—a practice called heirs’ property where ownership is divided between inheritors because there are no paper deeds.
 Now, these families are losing their land and homes as developers exploit the paperless deeds of heir’s property rights.
 According to ProPublica, the U.S. Department of Agriculture has recognized heirs’ property as “the leading cause of Black involuntary land loss.”

 “Because of redlining, resources began to leave Black communities,” explains Harris.
 “Grocery stores disappeared, creating food deserts.
 Hospitals closed and those that remained, like the schools, were substandard because there was little funding behind them.
 When we talk about families that can’t access quality housing, education, hospitals, and schools, we have to remember that these things began centuries ago, and that gives us more insight into the disparities that exist today.”